Yuruga, Queensland: Geography

+The south of the locality is within the Paluma Range National Park.
+In the north of the locality, the land use is predominantly crop growing (mostly sugarcane) with some grazing on native vegetation.
+There are cane tramways to transport the harvested sugarcane to the local sugar mills.

 History

 In 1870, British colonist John Allingham took up land in the region and named the property Waterview.
 He experienced much conflict and resistance from the local Aboriginal people and in 1871 a large Native Police barracks was established at Waterview.
-In 1873 the barracks was moved to Gedge's Crossing on the Herbert River.
+In 1873, the barracks was moved to Gedge's Crossing on the Herbert River.

 In 1925, the name of the locality was changed from Waterview to Yuruga.

 Waterview State School opened on 8 May 1919.
-In 1930 it was renamed Yuruga State School.
+In 1930, it was renamed Yuruga State School.
 It closed on 16 December 1994.
 It was at 20 Yuruga School Road (18.8353°S 146.1552°E).